vindelorme/PlateEditor/README.md

 For a more complete and detailed presentation of all PlateEditor's functionalities, check-out the on-line [wiki](https://sourceforge.net/p/plateeditor/wiki/Home/).

 ## Contributing
-Please let us know if you encounter bugs or encounter display issues in your browser.
+Please let us know if you see any bugs or encounter display issues in your browser.

 ## License